garbados/the-emerald-green/doc/the_order_of_things.md

 I like when that's true,
 But it's only my hands that grow calluses.
 The veteran carver's leather hands have had time
-For the oils of the well-washed to render his
-Into silky pads, earned by the body; distant to the mind.
+For the oils of the well-washed to render her calluses Into silky pads, earned by the body; distant to the mind.
-His page, the architect, has never touched a chisel But her ziggurats rise over numerous boulevards,
+Her page, the architect, has never touched a chisel But her ziggurats rise over numerous boulevards,
 And I admit they are beautiful.
 Maybe I can help them make beautiful things.